 When you view sales improvement projects, you ask yourself “Is this really that hard?”
 It is a good question.
 Hard projects are those you should do.
 They make the number.
 If it isn’t hard, you shouldn’t do it.

 People get disappointed with sales training events.
 They don’t change behavior or drive results.
 They are easy.
 They satisfy a box checking exercise around providing training.
 Humans love the path of least resistance.
 Sales leadership is hard.
 So, how can you deploy an easy solution to a hard problem?
 You can’t.
 Unless, you are comfortable with another project that doesn’t produce results.

-Of all the new capabilities leaders could drive, here were seven that stood out in 2013.
+Of all the new capabilities leaders could drive, here were seven that stood out this year..
 How many did you and your team acquire?
 Click here to view them and perform a self-assessment.
 You will receive the following benefits:

 A way to compare your year vs. your peers

 How these capabilities improve rep execution

 The Gap between Average and Great